eyalz800/zpp_bits/README.md

 5. `std::errc::not_supported` - attempt to call an RPC that is not listed as supported.
 6. `std::errc::bad_message` - attempt to read a variant of unrecognized type.
 7. `std::errc::invalid_argument` - attempting to serialize null pointer or a value-less variant.
-8. `std::errc::protocol_error` - attempt to deserialize an invalid protocol message
+8. `std::errc::protocol_error` - attempt to deserialize an invalid protocol message.

 Serializing Non-Aggregates
 --------------------------